Own-Data-Privateer/hoardy-web/README.md

 - the dumps are generated using [the simplest, trivially parsable with many third-party libraries, yet most space-efficient on-disk file format representing separate `HTTP` requests+responses there currently is (aka `Web Request+Response`, `WRR`)](./doc/data-on-disk.md), which is a file format that is both more general and more simple than `WARC`, much simpler than that `mitmproxy` uses, and much more efficient than `HAR`;

-- the `Hoardy-Web` extension can write the dumps it produces to disk by itself by generating fake-Dowloads containing bundles of `WRR`-dumps, but because of limitations of browser APIs, `Hoardy-Web` can't tell if a file generated this way succeeds at being written to disk;
+- the `Hoardy-Web` extension can write the dumps it produces to disk by itself by generating fake-Dowloads containing bundles of `WRR` dumps, but because of limitations of browser APIs, `Hoardy-Web` can't tell if a file generated this way succeeds at being written to disk;

 - which is why, for users who want write guarantees and error reporting, the extension has other archival methods, which includes archival by submission via `HTTP`;